GeTai Challenge season 2: Week 8/9 (8/15 June)- Top 10 Rounds (Part 2)- Team Battle

 The Blue Team's total score was incorrectly announced as 349.2.

 Week 10-12 (22/29 June/6 July)- Top 9 Rounds- PK Battle

 For the next three weeks, the top nine singers faced head-to-head against the Season 1 singers; both the order of performance and their match-up were determined by ballot, with the Season 1 finalist performing first.
-The results of the battle were not were not announced until Week 12; victorious singers will directly advance to the top seven rounds; of the defeated singers, the one singer which was not saved by the judges will be eliminated, while the other singers will have to sing again on the Breakthrough round next week.
+The results of the battle were not announced until Week 12; victorious singers will directly advance to the top seven rounds; of the defeated singers, the one singer which was not saved by the judges will be eliminated, while the other singers will have to sing again on the Breakthrough round next week.
 The scores were not used for the results, and scores for the prior round were reset.
 Top 20 finalist Xie Wen made his cameo appearance during Week 12 episode.